Wednesday, June 08, 2022

 8.A: GALWAY TOWN HALL INTERNMENT CAMP 1920 -21

-Linking the Galway Gaols to the Galway Courthouses (County Hall & Courthouse 1820; Town Courthouse and later Town Hall 1830) was the Goal or Salmon Weir bridge completed about 1820.
-On what is St Stephen's Island both the County and City Halls had been built.
+Linking the Galway Gaols to the Galway Courthouses (County Hall & Courthouse 1815; Town Courthouse and later Town Hall 1818) was the New, Goal or Salmon Weir bridge completed about 1819.
+Both the County and City Halls had been built on what is/was St Stephen's Island.
 A prisoner sorting station or internment camp was established in the Galway City Hall during the War of Independence and housed up to 100 prisoners in filthy unsanitary conditions.
 On the 1st January 1921 a Patrick Walsh from Hollymount, Co.
 Mayo died from fever.

 Michael Mullin